 - Needs to know about the affects FIRE has on a building: This is very, very important.
 The independent appraiser needs to know the affects that fire has on a building, the affects of smoke, the affects of water used by firefighters.
 A contractor or builder may know how to repair or rebuild the damaged home.
 They could give an accurate price on what they "SEE" is damaged.
 However, without expert knowledge of smoke and fire many items to be replaced by the policy will most certainly be missed.
 Smoke and water affect areas in the crawlspace, between walls, in soffits, and between foundation blocks and bricks.
 Has the heat of the fire caused the mortar of the brick to loose its structural integrity?
 Not knowing will cost tens of thousand's later on.
 Also imagine smelling smoke throughout the home every spring and fall when the weather changes because the independent appraiser did not know certain materials absorb smoke and require removal.
 Not knowing the affects of water and the areas water gets trapped in a fire causes severe mold issues.

-As you can see; it's very important that any person or company involved with an insurance claim dispute have the "CORRECT," independent appraiser that knows all aspects of the type of dispute they are involved with.
+As you can see; it's very important that any person or company have the "CORRECT," independent appraiser who knows all aspects of the type of dispute they are involved with.
 If the appraisal dispute is about damage to expensive art pieces then that individual must know all aspects as outlined above... as well as expensive art pieces.
 If the damage was caused by flooding, they should be an expert of the hidden damages caused by floods.
 I think you get the idea.

 Our Independent Appraiser Specialties!